mattdibi/eclipsecon-keyboard-talk/slides.md

 <!-- _footer: Pic: Redox -->

 <!--
-Here you can see a Redox keyboard (which I designed) featuring a "soft" columnar stagger.
+Here you can see a Redox keyboard (which I designed) featuring a columnar staggered layout.

+At this point there are a lot of alternatives: the Ergodox keyboard (which inspired the design of the Redox) being one, and more recently the Kirya.
+All of these are open hardware and open source obviously...
 -->

 ---